Sei-Public-Goods/sei-assetlist/README.md

 ## Querying
 To query the files in the assetlist directly, you can make call github directly (eg. https://raw.githubusercontent.com/Sei-Public-Goods/sei-assetlist/main/assetlist.json).

-Alternatively, you can query the sei-app-api (GET app-api.seinetwork.io/assetList)
+Alternatively, you can query the sei-app-api (GET app-api.seinetwork.io/assetList).
+Note that this API only returns some curated properties and may not always return the most up-to-date assetlist.